If you test positive for coronavirus (COVID-19), you can help the NHS contact people who may have caught the virus from you.

 What you'll be asked to do

-You'll be asked to sign in to the NHS Test and Trace contact tracing website at https://contact-tracing.phe.gov.uk.
+You may be asked to sign in to the NHS Test and Trace contact tracing website at https://contact-tracing.phe.gov.uk.

 On the contact tracing website, you'll be asked for information including: